tonybonura/Mercury.Assessment/README.md

 We would like to see how you would improve the example code.
 Please include a couple sentences describing your changes along with the rationale, along with any additional changes you would have made given more time.

+---

+### 1. Resolve Warnings

+**Warning**
+> The target framework 'netcoreapp2.0' is out of support and will not receive security updates in the future.

+**Resolution**

+Update projects to .NET 6 and update depenencies to corresponding versions

+**Commit**

+    build!: update projects to .NET6; bump deps; update README

+---

 ## API Design

 Extend the `IStudentAPI` to include methods to satisfy the following criteria: